Opticworks/opticworks.github.io/docs/luatri/setting-up.md

 :::

 The install is as follows:
-1. Make sure you're on `/src` on the [GitHub repo](https://github.com/Opticworks/VisTools/tree/main/src).
+1. Make sure you're on `/src` on the [GitHub repo](https://github.com/Opticworks/Luatri/tree/main/src).
 2. Copy everything from `/src/client` over to `StarterPlayerScripts`.
 3. Copy everything from `/src/gui` over to `StarterGui`.

-Your game now has VisTools!
+Your game now has Luatri!
 The explorer structure should now look like this:

 ```
 .